 Using blue packaging conveys trust and reliability.
 However, Darker blues are more formal, whereas lighter blues evoke a feeling of softness and creativity.

 In packaging, yellow indicates originality, innovation, or a product that is less expensive or fun.
 Because of this color’s positive energy, it can help attract a younger demographic.

 Green packaging, like food coloring, is associated with healthy and organic products.
 In recent years, green has become more popular as health-conscious consumers pay attention to what they eat.

 Use of purple in packaging signals that your product is original, spiritual, and unique.
 Purple is commonly used in holistic products.

 For food marketers, orange on packaging can create an impression of affordability and value.
 Using orange on product packaging encourages consumers to purchase the product.

-The color black typically represents luxury and appears more substantial and expensive, which in turns gives the perception of higher value.
+The color black typically represents luxury and appears more substantial and expensive, which in turn gives the perception of higher value.
 Often, this color appears on expensive products such as ice creams and chip packages.
 Black can convey many different messages, depending on what colors you pair it with.

-A brown color is appropriate for products that have a natural, wholesome, or organic feel, plus comfort and simplicity.
+The brown color is appropriate for products that have a natural, wholesome, or organic feel, plus comfort and simplicity.
 A brand can promote sustainability with brown packaging and when they have a message to deliver, they use recyclable material for the packaging.

 White conveys the impression of cleanliness, simplicity, and efficiency.
 And if additional colors are chosen to complement white, packaging can be elevated or kept straightforward.